ad-freiburg/elevant/docs/included_linkers.md

  dataset.

 In ELEVANT, you can use the REL linker with the `link_benchmark_entities.py` script and the linker name `rel`.
- In the corresponding config file `configs/rel.config.json`, you can set the Wikipedia version and NER model name (consult the REL GitHub page for information on the available options:
+ In the corresponding config file [configs/rel.config.json](../configs/rel.config.json), you can set the Wikipedia version and NER model name (consult the REL GitHub page for information on the available options:
  [GitHub repo](https://github.com/informagi/REL)).
 When you first use the corresponding model, the necessary data will be automatically downloaded.
 Alternatively you can set `use_api` to `true` and set the `api_url` config parameter (the official REL API URL per default), to query an API for REL linking results.
 Note that in this case, the config parameters `wiki_version` and `ner_model` have no effect.

     python3 link_benchmark_entities.py <experiment_name> -l rel -b <benchmark_name>

 The REL linker class is implemented [here](../src/linkers/rel_linker.py).
 REL predicts Wikipedia entity links.
+ We map the predicted Wikipedia entities to Wikidata using our mappings.

+#### GPT
+GPT probably needs no introduction. **NOTE: You will need your own OpenAI API key in order to use GPT within ELEVANT.**
+ Using the OpenAI API is not free.
+See https://openai.com/pricing for information about the pricing.

+In ELEVANT, you can use GPT for entity linking with the `link_benchmark_entities.py` script and the linker name `gpt`.
+ In the corresponding config file [configs/gpt.config.json](../configs/gpt.config.json), you can set your OpenAI API key with the `openai_api_key` field.
+If this is not set, ELEVANT will try to retrieve the API key from the `OPENAI_API_KEY` environment variable.
+ In the config, you can also set the model to be used.
+We recommend to use a model &gt;= `gpt-4`, since `gpt-3.5-turbo-1106` for example does not reliably produce the expected output format  especially for long benchmark texts.
+You can also set the model temperature as well as a seed for reproducible outputs there.
+If you set the `named_only` field to `true`, GPT will be prompted to only link named entities.
+ See [here](../src/linkers/gpt_linker.py) for the exact prompt.
+You can adjust the prompt if you like but make sure you don't ask for a different output format, otherwise you will need to adjust the parser code in `parse_annotated_text()`.

+    python3 link_benchmark_entities.py <experiment_name> -l gpt -b <benchmark_name>

+The GPT linker class is implemented [here](../src/linkers/gpt_linker.py).
+GPT predicts Wikipedia entity names.
  We map the predicted Wikipedia entities to Wikidata using our mappings.

 #### TagMe